TGAC/COPO-documentation/advanced/copo-project-setup-windows.rst

     * **Error #2**: WslRegisterDistribution failed with error: 0x80370102.
 Error: 0x80370102 The virtual machine
       could not be started because a required feature is not installed.
       **Solution**:

-      * Run Windows PowerShell under Administrator rights (Right-click on the Windows 10 Start button and select “Windows PowerShell (Admin)"
+      * Run Windows PowerShell under Administrator rights (Right-click the Windows 10 Start button and select “Windows PowerShell (Admin)"
       * Copy-paste the following command:
       * Enable-WindowsOptionalFeature -Online -FeatureName VirtualMachinePlatform